jaspector

 A building permit is required for any construction, enlargement, alteration, repair, movement, demolition, or change of use of any building or structure in unincorporated Juab County.
 Detached accessory structures (sheds, tool storage, playhouses) with a floor area of 200 square feet or less are exempt.

-Typical processing time is Processing time not explicitly published; contact the office at (435) 623-3400 for current turnaround estimates based on project complexity..
+Building permit processing times in unincorporated Juab County, UT typically run Processing time not explicitly published; contact the office at (435) 623-3400 for current turnaround estimates based on project complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Juab County, UT.
 The following work is generally exempt: One-story detached accessory structures (sheds, tool storage, playhouses, and similar uses) with a floor area of 200 square feet or less; Fences not over 7 feet high; Retaining walls not over 4 feet in height measured from the bottom of the footing where the wall is not supporting a surcharge or not adjacent to a public way; Ordinary repairs that do not involve structural changes or alterations to the building; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools that are less than 24 inches deep and not installed in the ground; Agricultural buildings used exclusively for agricultural purposes (not for human occupancy) may qualify for exemption; contact the Zoning Administrator to confirm.
 Note: Even if a building permit is not required, electrical, plumbing, or mechanical permits may still be required when that regulated work is included.
 Any structure with utilities requires applicable trade permits regardless of size.
 Verify with the Planning and Zoning office before treating any work as fully exempt.
+When in doubt, confirm with the local building department before starting work.